 - My research statement was the same for both types of institutions, save that for liberal arts colleges I added an extra paragraph about how my main study system (protist microcosms) was well-suited to undergrad research and explaining how I’d run an undergrad-based research program.
 Sometimes, if I really did foresee collaborating with someone at the hiring institution, I’d add a sentence saying as much, but without any detail.
-I certainly never customized my research statement to individual institutions by spelling out institution-specific research plans for each institution to which I applied.
+I certainly didn’t spell out customized, institution-specific research plans for each institution to which I applied.

 - I applied for a few microbial ecology positions.
 For those, I customized my research university research statement a bit further, tweaking my future research plans to include some that sounded like actual microbial ecology (honestly, I doubt I was very convincing.
 I am not a microbial ecologist at heart and I’m sure it showed to search committees.)